 American Association of University Women (AAUW), founded in 1881, is the nation’s leading organization that promotes equity for women and girls through advocacy, education, philanthropy and research.
 It has nearly 100,000 members, 1,300 branches and 500 college and university institutional partners.
 People of every race, creed, age, sexual orientation, national origin, and level of physical ability are invited to join.

-AAUW Louisiana has 200 members in 5 branches, plus 170 National members.
+AAUW of Louisiana has 200 members in 5 branches, plus 170 National members.

-AAUW Louisiana actively supports efforts to ratify the Equal Rights Amendment (ERA) in Louisiana, and serves to support our Louisiana members and AAUW activities at Louisiana colleges and universities.
+AAUW of Louisiana actively supports efforts to ratify the Equal Rights Amendment (ERA) in Louisiana, and serves to support our Louisiana members and AAUW activities at Louisiana colleges and universities.

-AAUW (formerly known as the American Association of University Women) advances equity for women and girls through advocacy, education, philanthropy and research.
+AAUW (also known as the American Association of University Women) advances equity for women and girls through advocacy, education, philanthropy and research.

 Founded in 1881 by seventeen alumnae of eight colleges, AAUW is the largest, oldest national organization dedicated to the advancement of women and education.